Assisted reproductive techniques involve manipulating sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.

 Birth defects are slightly more common among babies conceived through IVF.
 However, experts are unclear whether the reason is related to the technique or to the fertility problems that made IVF necessary.
 Also, more than 6 million babies have been conceived through IVF, and the overwhelming majority of these babies have had no birth defects.

-In the United States, the chances of taking home a live baby for each egg retrieved is estimated to be almost 50% for women under age 35 and about 11% for women aged 41 to 42.
+In the United States, the chances of taking home a live baby for each egg retrieved is estimated to be almost 50% for women under age 35 and slightly over 10% for women aged 41 to 42.

 Intracytoplasmic sperm injection